martinrotter/rssguard/resources/docs/Documentation.md

 First, let me say, that you can contact RSS Guard's lead developer via [e-mail](mailto:rotter.martinos@gmail.com) or just submit a ticket here in the repository.

 I am glad to accept any kind of donations, see ♥ **Sponsor** button on the top of this page. **I say "thank you" for all your support, my donators.** Also, I personally send "thank you" to all contributors (translators, source code contributors, issue reporters) and users.

+Note that some more elaborate parts of this documentation are placed in separate files for practical purposes.

 ## Philosophy
 RSS Guard tends to be independent software.
 It's free, it's open-source.
 RSS Guard accepts donations but only as a way of saying "thank you for RSS Guard".